 Follow the steps of your customers instantaneously and make sure you have strong customer support.
 Sending segmented emails will increase product adoption at this stage as well.

 3 – Evaluation (Consideration Stage):

-At this stage, customers determine whether a product is worth to try or not.
+At this stage, customers determine whether a product is worth trying or not.

 Help your prospects evaluate your product objectively.
 Make them see the aspects that differentiate from alternatives to it.

 4 – Trial (Sampling Stage):